AnthonyBasooma/specleanr/README.md

-variables; Hydrography90m for stream or river-based hydromorphological parameters such as stream order, flow accumulation, stream power index, and stream transportation index (Amatulli et al., 2022); and Copernicus for land use changes <https://www.copernicus.eu/en>.
+variables; Hydrography90m for stream or river-based hydromorphological parameters such as stream order, flow accumulation, stream power index, and stream transportation index (Amatulli et al., 2022); and Copernicus for land use changes.
 A comprehensive database for environmental predictors can be accessed at
 <https://hydrography.org/environment90m/environment90m_layers>.

 2.  **Extracting the environmental predictors**.